Biden visitor logs under scrutiny after classified files found

 Mr Biden kept an office at the think tank after he left the White House in 2017 until he launched his presidential campaign in 2019.

-On Thursday, US Attorney General Merrick Garland revealed in a news conference that a second cache of files had been found on 20 December at Mr Biden's private home in Wilmington, Delaware.
+On Thursday, US Attorney General Merrick Garland revealed in a news conference that the second cache had been found on 20 December at Mr Biden's private home in Wilmington, Delaware.

 He added that Mr Biden's lawyers had called investigators on Thursday morning to notify them of an additional document, also found at the same residence.